boost-ext/di/doc/tutorial.md

 <span class="fa fa-eye wy-text-neutral warning"> **Note**<br/><br/>
 We can also write `model(int rows, int cols, ...)` to get the same result.
+By adding `...` as the last parameter of the constructor it's guaranteed by [Boost].DI that it will be used for injection as it will have the highest number of constructor parameters (infinite number).
 </span>

 Okay, right now it compiles but, wait a minute, `123` (renderer device) was injected for both `rows` and `cols`!